samolds/principia/README.md

 * Use `Ctrl-C` to kill the server when you're done

+### Development Best Practices
+* Before committing, run `gofmt -w .` to format all Go files to standard (only necessary if working with Go files).
+* Make sure to leave Commit message
+* When working on a new feature make sure to work, commit, and push on a new branch.
+When finished, submit a [Pull Request](https://github.com/samolds/principia/pulls) to merge changes back into `master`

 ### Deploying Changes
 View information about the app in the [Developer's Console](https://console.developers.google.com/project/), then select "theprincipiaxyz" from the dropdown.